Sage/carbon/guides/02_building_basic_component.md

 // ... export
 ```

-Lets check to see if the button has rendered correctly.
+Let's check to see if the button has rendered correctly.
 Open up your view that you created in the first guide.
 Import the button and add it to the render method of the view component.
 For simplicity I have removed the form and its components from the view.

 ```javascript
 // ui/src/views/journals/reverse/index.js